certtools/intelmq/docs/user/bots.md

 **`skip_header`**

-(optional, boolean/integer) Whether to skip the first N lines of the input (True -> 1, False -> 0).
+(optional, boolean/integer) Whether to skip the first N lines of the input (true equals to 1, false requalis to 0).
 Lines starting with `#` will be skipped additionally, make sure you do not skip more lines than needed!
+Defaults to false/0.

 **`time_format`**